Unconstrained fixed income: Harnessing the diversity of the universe

 Fixed income as an asset class goes well beyond notions of low risk and low return.
 Today’s global fixed income universe comprises a broad spectrum of sub-classes with the potential to deliver outcomes ranging from capital protection to income and capital growth.
 An unconstrained approach can aim to access this range of opportunities, rather than being limited to a particular area of the universe.

 In our view, most investors look to unconstrained fixed income strategies to deliver attractive risk-adjusted returns through the market cycle.
 We believe the key to achieving this is actively managing a portfolio of different types of risk factors.
-In managing the Global Strategic Bond strategy our focus is on constructing a portfolio which is structurally diversified, liquid and exposed to high conviction single name ideas.
+In managing an unconstrained fixed income strategy, our focus is on constructing a portfolio which is structurally diversified, liquid and exposed to high conviction single name ideas.

 Maintaining an appropriate balance